 Perinatal Patients

-All perinatal patients with Divarication of the Rectus Abdominus Muscle will need to be referred by their GP or HCP.
+All perinatal patients (up to 6 months postpartum) with Divarication of the Rectus Abdominus Muscle will need to be referred by their GP or HCP.
+If over 6 months postnatal with Divarication of the Rectus Abdominus Muscle they will need to be referred to their local MSK team.

-A referral is required for: women unable to refer themselves, women with a complex medical history and all men
+A health care professional led referral is required for: women unable to refer themselves, women with a complex medical history and all men

 Patient Information

-Patient information, videos and leaflets are available on the Pelvic Health Physiotherapy Service page.
-Patient information is also available in Albanian, Somalian, Polish, Arabic, Bengali, Simplified Chinese, Gujarati, Pashto Turkish, Urdu and Romanian on the "my joint health hub" website.
+Patient information, videos and leaflets are available on the 'My Joint Health Hub' website on the Pelvic Health Physiotherapy Service page.
+Patient information is also available in Albanian, Somalian, Polish, Arabic, Bengali, Simplified Chinese, Gujarati, Pashto Turkish, Urdu and Romanian.

 To find leaflets in other languages the Pelvic, Obstetric and Gynaecological Physiotherapy (POGP) website which has booklets in over 100 different languages.